7MoOdY2002/ProblemSolvingCpp/README.md

 # CodeForces
 CF problems

-Here are the links for my problems(every each of them was accepted):
+Here are the links for my problems(every one of them was accepted):

  https://codeforces.com/problemset/problem/894/A